PleXone2019/arissploit/README.md

 # About arissploit framework

-    INFO: Arissploit Framework is a database of exploits, viruses and tools for penetration testing developed by Entynetproject and designed by DJ Mobley.
+Arissploit Framework is a database of exploits, viruses and tools for penetration testing developed by Entynetproject and designed by DJ Mobley.

 # How to install arissploit